-Made public kindergarten a reality for over 31,500 additional New Hampshire children.
+Made public kindergarten a reality for tens of thousands of additional New Hampshire children.

 Extended affordable health coverage to tens of thousands of New Hampshire children.

 Stood up to the insurance industry by enacting the HMO Accountability Act, which provided HMO patients with new protections, including the right to an independent review when an HMO denied care.

 Helped families meet college tuition costs by launching a tax-free college tuition savings plan in New Hampshire, one of the first of its kind in the nation.

 Brought competition to the New Hampshire electric industry, lowering electric rates for businesses and homes by 16 percent.

 Established the Governor’s Kids Cabinet to bring together leaders of state agencies responsible for providing services to children in an effort to better coordinate their work.

 Oversaw a New Hampshire economy that created nearly 67,000 new jobs and had the third-highest high tech employment in the nation.